The Lowdown On Liquids And Happy Hydration

 Your environment counts

 It isn’t just limiting fluids, or exercising excessively that can lead to dehydration.
 Air con units can speed up moisture evaporation from our skin and lungs, leading to water losses from the body.
-Or, if you regularly hang out in a warm environment (basically anyone who works in a greenhouse or nightclub then) you’ll probably perspire more that someone who spends the day in a library, and will therefore need to drink more water.
+Or, if you regularly hang out in a warm environment (basically anyone who works in a greenhouse or nightclub then) you’ll probably perspire more than someone who spends the day in a library and will, therefore, need to drink more water.